Please do your best to submit lossless files, that is, WAV, AIFF or FLAC format.

 If you are not 100% positive that your tracks are 100% FCC-clean, please contact me at firstname.lastname@example.org BEFORE submittal.
 Let’s not risk removal of me as a host because of carelessness or cluelessness, okay?
 Please review this reference.

 When I’m developing a show playlist, I limit lossy files to 5 of the 35 tracks.
-By sending MP3s, you limit your chance to be heard.
+By sending MP3s and similar, you limit your chance to be heard.
 There are more of us in the broadcast industry than you may realize.
 My longest-tenure station, for example, asks us hosts to avoid lossy files, and they are very reluctant to load these files onto the server for widespread use across shows.

 Sometimes artists only have MP3s on hand, maybe because the recording engineer only provided them, and maybe because the artist didn’t ask for the lossless files.
 Just go back and ask the engineer.